karmatics/DevHubServer/www/MakeElementDemo/template.md

+Basic app using makeElement() function for DOM and SVG elements

-## README for Template1
+## README for MakeElementDemo

-This document describes the structure and coding style for the Template1 application.
+This document describes the structure and coding style for the MakeElementDemo application.
 It serves as a guide for understanding the initial code and for making future modifications and enhancements.
 The primary goal is to maintain a consistent, modular, and easily iterable codebase.

 **Core Concepts:**

--   **Class-Based Structure:** The main application logic resides in ./js/Template1.js, which exports a single class (Template1App).
+-   **Class-Based Structure:** The main application logic resides in ./js/MakeElementDemo.js, which exports a single class (MakeElementDemoApp).
 No other code (like IIFEs or loose functions) should exist at the top level of this file besides imports and the class definition.
 New files and classes can be added as needed.

--   **Initialization:** The ./Template1.html file imports the Template1App class, creates an instance, assigns it to a global variable (window.template1App), and then calls the init(targetElement) method on that instance.
+-   **Initialization:** The ./makeElementDemo.html file imports the MakeElementDemoApp class, creates an instance, assigns it to a global variable (window.template1App), and then calls the init(targetElement) method on that instance.

 -   **Global Instance:** The window.template1App global makes the main application instance easily accessible from the browser's developer console for debugging and interaction.
 For more complex applications derived from this template, key DOM elements or state should be stored as properties on the class instance (e.g., this.mainContainer, this.dataList) to leverage this accessibility.